liquicode/lib-mrpc/docs/_coverpage.md

 # lib-mrpc <small>0.0.1</small>

-> A replacment for JavaScript's standard JSON functions, and more!
+> A transport agnostic message based remote procedure call

+> library designed to facilitate the evolution and

+> scalability of complex systems.

 - Simple and lightweight (~10kB)
 - Minimal dependencies - Core is 100% JavaScript